Laboratory Hazardous Waste Management and Disposal Manual

 f) Radioactive Material Containing a Hazardous Chemical or Biological Agent

-- Where the liquid contains radioactive material and hazardous biological agents, the latter must be inactivated prior to being released to the EHS for collection.
+- Where the liquid contains radioactive material and hazardous biological agents, the latter must be inactivated prior to being released to the EPS for collection.
 See Section 5.1 for information on inactivation procedures.

 - Where the radioactive liquid contains significant quantities of chemicals, the chemical must be inactivated or neutralized prior to disposal.